 Rain is another issue.
 Many modern phones can withstand a bit of moisture — they’ve come a long way since the days when you had to double-bag them in ziplocks and a bit of moisture still did them in (anyone else?).
 But touchscreens get finicky in the rain, and unless you have a very waterproof phone you’ll want to protect it in bad weather.
 Bikepacking in the rain is already bad enough, and losing your handlebar navigation can really up the frustration factor.
 In bad weather, as with rough trails, a GPS device is the way to go.

 If you do choose to mount your phone on your handlebars for navigation, the Quad Lock system is considered the best and most reliable.
-I’ve used a number of cheaper clamp-style mounts and this style (Lamicall Phone Holder) seems sturdiest to me, though I still don’t trust it 100%.
+I’ve used a number of cheaper clamp-style mounts and this style (Lamicall Phone Holder) seems sturdiest to me (detailed review here).

 Backups and Other Systems